 This post contains affiliate links.
 I may receive a commission from any purchases made using these links, at no extra cost to you.
-Thanks for supporting The Work at Home Mom.

-This month’s remote job spotlight is on transcription work.
+This remote job spotlight is on transcription work.
 In this guide, you’ll learn how to become a transcriptionist, what equipment you’ll need, and where to find work.
 In my years of working from home and researching remote jobs for moms who want flexibility, transcription work consistently pops up as a viable option.

 I understand why; I’ve tried it myself and know how excellent of a job it can be for the right person.
 Personally, I found it tedious, but that’s probably because I didn’t feel that connected to the work.
 It was okay for a side gig here and there, but I didn’t see myself sticking with it long-term.